Ike Smith Photos -- Chuck Parsons (3)

-Ex-Can-Am racer and longtime website contributor Jerry Entin sent these two photos of Chuck Parsons -- plus a very interesting BONUS PHOTO!
-All three photos were taken by Ike Smith.
+Ex-Can-Am racer and longtime website contributor Jerry Entin sent these two photos taken by Ike Smith.

 In 1959, Swiss expatriate and fellow Monterey Peninsula racer Jean-Pierre Kunstle created the "Ferrotus", an unusual combination of Lotus Mk.15 #619 FPF 1102 powered by the 2-liter Ferrari 4-cylinder engine from Jack Nethercutt's Ferrari 500TRC #0708.
 Parsons bought the car from Kunstle and raced it with some success in 1960-61.
 This shot shows Parsons during the first S.F.
 Examiner-sponsored "Pacific Grand Prix" on October 22-23, 1960.